 The course consists of 2 hours meetings per week, during which we will study our emotions, investigate the triggers of different emotions and behavioral patterns, do group discussions, and learn meditation techniques aiming at relaxation, developing attentional skills and heart qualities like compassion, love, equanimity, and empathetic joy.
 Participants will do a reflective study about emotions using Emotional Episode Diary (EED) and create the habit of meditation between the sessions.

-Cultivating Emotional Balance curriculum course is an 18-week program which is divided into two parts, Level 1 and Level 2.
+Cultivating Emotional Balance curriculum course is an 18-week program which is divided into three parts.

-Below is the description of all 9 sessions of Level 1 program.
+Below is the description of all 6 sessions of Part 1.

 The first session is devoted to the introduction of the CEB curriculum, an overview of Shamatha practice, and different tools which will be used throughout the course such as Emotional Episode Diary, Meditation Diary, and Aspiration Worksheet.
 We will learn about the distinction between genuine happiness and hedonic happiness.
 We will also learn how to practice one type of Shamatha meditation – Full Body Awareness.